 Krystyna is the Events & Sponsorship Manager overseeing the British Chamber's active events programme of briefings and seminars, as well as managing major events and series.
-She is also responsible for sponsorship and partnerships, working with sponsors to create stand out events and content driven series that enrich the Chambers events offering.
-Krystyna is also the Chambers representative on three committees: The Strategic Supply Chain Forum and the Women In Business Committee.
+She is also responsible for sponsorship and partnerships, working with sponsors to create stand out events and content driven series that enrich the Chamber's events offering.
+Krystyna is also the Chamber's representative on two committees: The Strategic Supply Chain Forum and the Women In Business Committee.

 Kirti is Director of the Technology and Professional Services practice.
 She joined Harvey Nash London in 1998.
 She was instrumental in the growth of the Technology Practice across EMEA and led the Enterprise Solutions Practice across the region.
 Kirti joined Harvey Nash Asia Pacific in 2012 as part of the leadership team driving growth into the region.
 Her expertise is in leadership hiring both Non Executive and Executive appointments - Heads of Asia Pacific, Country Leaders, Consulting Partners for technology and professional services firms across the Asia Pacific region.
 Kirti is a Physics & Chemistry graduate from University College London and has worked in Executive Search for over 15 years.
 Kirti is the pioneer behind the Women's Directorship Programme, a joint-venture between The University of Hong Kong, a corporate governance programme to help women prepare for board responsibilities.
 Kirti also leads Inspire APAC, an Executive Women's network in the region, is a regular speaker and contributor to conferences and media relating to gender diversity in Asia and is an active member of the Women In Business Committee at the British Chamber in Hong Kong.
 In 2015, 2016 and 2017, Kirti was named as one of the Global Top 50 Diversity Professionals in Industry by the Economist Magazine.
 In 2013, Kirti was featured in the South China Morning Post's annual Women Of Our Time magazine as one of Hong Kong's 25 most inspirational and influential women who have contributed to the city's success over the past year.
 She is married and has two young children, Roy and Ava.